Weiming-Hu/AnalogsEnsemble/_posts/2018-11-04-demo-1-RAnEn-basics.md

 Access
 ------------

 This tutorial can be accessed on binder.
-Please click [here](https://mybinder.org/v2/gh/Weiming-Hu/AnalogsEnsemble/master?urlpath=rstudio) to start an interactive session and go over the tutorial in an R Markdown file.
+Please click [here](https://mybinder.org/v2/gh/Weiming-Hu/AnalogsEnsemble/master?urlpath=rstudio) to start an interactive session and go over the tutorial under `RAnalogs/examples`.
 Or you can download the repository and use the [R markdown file](https://github.com/Weiming-Hu/AnalogsEnsemble/blob/master/RAnalogs/examples/demo-1_AnEn-basics.Rmd).